onflow/flow-go/pkg/language/docs/language.md

 The **postcondition phase** is where the transaction can check that its functionality was executed correctly.

 Transactions are declared using the `transaction` keyword.

+Within the transaction, but before the prepare phase, any number of constants and/or variables can be declared.
+These are valid within the entire scope of the transaction.

 The preparer is declared using the `prepare` keyword and the execution phase can be declared using the `execute` keyword.
 The `post` section can be used to declare postconditions.